darkvaderXD2014/flight-booking/README.md

 # flight-booking
-flight-booking is a Django project that allows users to book their flights whenever they go or check-in in a hotel and dine-in a restaurant.
+flight-booking is a project that allows users to book their flights whenever they go or check-in in a hotel and dine-in a restaurant.
-This project contains database files which uses Django's MVT.
+This project contains database files which uses django's MVT.